conwetlab/ckanext-privatedatasets/README.md

 $ sudo service apache2 restart
 ```

 From now own, you should consider that a valid certificate will be required to call the notification callback.
-To generate a new certificate you can execute the following lines:
+To generate a new certificate you can execute the following lines (replace `<PATH_TO_SSL_CONFIG_FILE>` by the real path of your OpenSSL config file):

 ```
 $ openssl genrsa -out client.key 2048
-$ openssl req -config ./openssl.cnf -new -key client.key -out client.req
+$ openssl req -config <PATH_TO_SSL_CONFIG_FILE> -new -key client.key -out client.req
-$ openssl x509 -req -in client.req -CA ca.cer -CAkey ca.key -set_serial 101 -extfile openssl.cnf -extensions client -days 365 -outform PEM -out client.cer
+$ openssl x509 -req -in client.req -CA ca.cer -CAkey ca.key -set_serial 101 -extfile <PATH_TO_SSL_CONFIG_FILE> -extensions client -days 365 -outform PEM -out client.cer
 $ openssl pkcs12 -export -inkey client.key -in client.cer -out client.p12
 ```